 Depending on the changing consumer needs and demands, there is a sudden shift in strategic decisions, FMCG companies have to get used to.

 In the current scenario, technologies such as - machine learning and data science, are gaining tremendous importance in the FMCG industry and its operations, organizations are aiming to reduce their vulnerability to continually changing consumer trends.
 FMCG analytics is changing the way data is operated in organizations - the focus from ‘product’ is shifting rapidly towards ‘consumers’.

 Why is there a need for Data Analytics in the FMCG industry?

 According to Subrata Dey, Global CIO at Godrej Consumer Products Limited (GCPL), in today’s disruptive and competitive environment, every business has the challenge to grow their top line.
-With Godrej being no exception, the company is trying to ramp-up its top line by leveraging data analytics in FMCG industry.
+With Godrej being no exception, the company is trying to ramp up its top line by leveraging data analytics in the FMCG industry.

 Presently, FMCG organizations have an opportunity to revamp their marketing and operations.
 Having data analytics techniques in place, FMCG companies can move beyond simple reactive operations and take proactive decisions.

 Numerous factors such as - (marketing, inventory, seasonal changes, returns, out-of-stock, raw material availability, localized pricing, and so on) drive the FMCG industry.
 In these unstable times, the FMCG industry can depend on data analytics to identify trends, gaps, and opportunities in customer behavior and supply chains.

 Let’s take a look at the following use cases which are currently in use in various leading FMCG companies to have a better understanding of the value of data analytics in the FMCG industry.